 Traditional poly takes at least 500 years to degrade - some suggest it never really does at all.
 It can't be recycled as it's been painted on one side, therefore it's best avoided all together.
 As well as supplying a range of low energy lighting, they also stock a plant-based alternative to poly - check out their website here.

 Lighting company with extensive experience with low-energy lighting.
 The company has a propriety SMART mains distribution system, which features an energy saving calculator.
 They are a modern, young technology driven company who are not weighed down with the burden of legacy equipment, and are continuously researching and investing in new LED technologies.

-A new lighting company, specialising in the latest reflectors and lighting technology from CRLS & Dedo.
+Specialising in the latest reflectors and lighting technology from CRLS & Dedo.
 The Dedo PB70 lamps, although only 1.2Kw, can outperform an 18Kw if used directly without Reflectors.
 Two lamps can be powered easily from a domestic consumer unit.
-When used with our reflectors, we can create multiple ‘light sources’ from the same lamp.
-Reflectric also carry Dedo’s new Parallel Beam Intensifiers, glass lenses that sit in front of the lamp which can increase the light output by up to 600%.
+When used with their reflectors, they can create multiple ‘light sources’ from the same lamp.
+Reflectric also carry Dedo’s Parallel Beam Intensifiers: glass lenses that sit in front of the lamp which can increase the light output by up to 600%.
 They can also supply a production support vehicle, fitted with two 2.5Kw lithium power supplies.
 More info on the website.

 We should try to be less wasteful - croc clips can be sent back to the lighting company for rebagging.
 Why not set up a small bucket on set for any used ones to be returned too?
 You can also print our sign to help with an on set collection.
 Any large gel offcuts can be sent back to the lighting company for use by students.